kchmck/vim-coffee-script/readme.md

         $ git pull

-Everything will then be brought up to date!
+Everything will then be brought up to date.

 ### Customizing